Skip to main content

 Summarize

+Summarizing brings shared understanding.
 Restating key themes as the conversation proceeds confirms and solidifies your grasp of the other person’s point of view.
 It also helps both parties to be clear on mutual responsibilities and follow-up.
-Briefly summarize what you have understood as you listened, and ask the other person to do the same.
+Briefly summarize what we have understood as we listened, and ask the other person to do the same.

 Share

 Active listening is first about understanding the other person, then about being understood.
-As you gain a clearer understanding of the other person’s perspective, you can begin to introduce your ideas, feelings, and suggestions.
-You might talk about a similar experience you had or share an idea that was triggered by a comment made previously in the conversation.
+As we gain a clearer understanding of the other person’s perspective, we can begin to introduce our ideas, feelings, and suggestions.
+We might talk about a similar experience we had or share an idea that was triggered by a comment made previously in the conversation.

-Once the situation has been talked through in this way, both you and the person have a good picture of where things stand.
+Once the situation has been talked through in this way, both the person and we have a good picture of where things stand.
 From this point, the conversation can shift into problem solving.
-What hasn’t been tried?
-What don’t we know?
-What new approaches could be taken?

 Many people take their listening skills for granted.
-We often assume it’s clear that we’re listening and that others know they are being heard.
+We often assume it is clear that we are listening and that others know they are being heard.
 But the reality is that we often struggle with tasks and roles that directly relate to listening.
 Accepting criticism well, dealing with people’s feelings, and trying to understand what others think all require strong active listening skills.

-Even with the best of intentions, you may actually be unconsciously sending signals that you aren’t listening at all.
-You may need to brush up on your listening skills if any of the following questions describe you.
-Do you sometimes:
+Even with the best of intentions, we may actually be unconsciously sending signals that we are not listening at all.
+We may need to brush up on our listening skills if any of the following questions describe us.
+Do we sometimes:

-If you answered yes to any of these questions, you are not alone.
-To boost your listening skills and put your active listening skillset into practice, try these helpful tips:
+If we answered yes to any of these questions, we are not alone.
+To boost our listening skills and put our active listening skillets into practice, try these helpful tips:

 Content Curated By: Dr Shoury Kuttappa